kgroveshok/z80-homebrew/add-ons/ESP32Wifi/README.md

 As this device is a one to one connection for an IP network, that simplifies the range of features it needs to have.

+Programming can be one of three options on the ESP.
+1. Using C via the main SDK
+2. Arduino code
+3. ESPForth

+I will give ESPForth a go first.
+A bit of a learning curve but considering the OS is in Forth then why not have all of it in the same language?
+We will see. :-)

 zstr - a zero terminated string pool - a pool id byte count - a byte count